jasmine-sh/TCP-Server-Client/README.md

 ## Functionality
 ### Required Functionality
 Users can run the client program and connect to a running server where the user has the options to create an account and log in.
 Once logged in, the user can get the list of all other users on the network, send a message to another registered account, see their messages, and log out.
+Users can only see the messages sent to their account, and can only see them when logged in.

 ### Additional Functionality
 Although not required for the original assignment, the ability for a user to create an account is necessary for the functionality of the messaging program.
 This function is present in V1, and was moved to the initial user prompt in V2.